embarklabs/embark/site/source/_posts/2020-01-13-announcing-embark-5.md

 }
 ```

-For a more information on the blockchain configuration, head over to the [official docs](/docs/blockchain_configuration.html).
+For more information on blockchain configuration, head over to the [official docs](/docs/blockchain_configuration.html).

 ## Accounts configuration moved to blockchain config